jandiorio/ansible-dnac-inventory-plugin/README.md

 - `ansible_network_os` : derived from `os` below and required for Ansible network_cli connection plugin
 - `os` : network operating system as stored in DNA Center's `softwareType`
 - `version` : network operating system version as stored in DNA Center's `softwareVersion`
+- `id` : managed network device unique identifier used by DNA Center.
+Device Id (or UUID) can be used for filtering and scoping in DNAC API calls

 Getting Started
 -------------